“You did what?”

 Team building can significantly improve how well department leaders and their teams work with each other and other departments.

-But it gets better.
-The control center operator pushes the details of the broken cup holder into your incident management system with a click of a button.
+The operations center pushes the details of the broken cup holder into your incident management system (IMS) with a click of a button.

-Then they quickly and seamlessly generate a work order within the software for the maintenance team to view, manage and complete the work order directly from the computerized maintenance management system that talks to your incident management system.
+Then they quickly and seamlessly generate a work order within the software solution for the maintenance team to view, manage and complete the work order directly from the CMMS that talks to your IMS.

 Over to You